A trial looking at surgery for mesothelioma (MARS 2)

 In both operations the lung is not removed.
 This is called lung sparing surgery.
 Sparing the lung in this operation may mean people have fewer problems after surgery, for example with shortness of breath.

-In this trial, everyone will have chemotherapy.
-Some people will also have lung sparing surgery and some people won’t have this surgery.
+In this trial, everyone had chemotherapy.
+Some people also had lung sparing surgery.

 • find out whether chemotherapy alone or chemotherapy and surgery is better at treating mesothelioma